anko/Bohr-Automaton/README.md

 *Theme: Explosions, HYPER-challenging, Heights, Automation, Destroy*

+I'll put a compiled version up somewhere, sometime.

+## Building / hacking

-If you want to hack and compile, you'll need [Node.js](http://nodejs.org/).
-Just run `npm install` in the root of this project.
-That will install all dependencies and compile the game into `static/`.
+If you want to hack and compile it yourself, you'll need [Node.js](http://nodejs.org/).
+Just run `npm install` in the root of this project to install all dependencies into `node_modules` (don't worry, there are no system-level dependencies other than Node) and compile the game into `static/`.
+(Running `make all` is equivalent.)

-If you just want to get the compiled version, I guess I'll have a release ZIP somewhere maybe later and a version online for someone to play eventually maybe if I have time!
+Then run a web server in `static` and point your browser at it.

 [1]: http://meta.gamedev.stackexchange.com/questions/1794/anniversary-game-jam-2014